 Graduates of the Master of Divinity Program at Seminary of the Southwest will be Christian people who embody faithfulness, holiness, and courageous Christian discipleship.

-- In this complex and conflicted world, they will exercise leadership in church communities and in the public square and proclaim the gospel of Jesus Christ in order to carry out Jesus' ministry of healing and reconciliation.
+- They will be prepared to exercise leadership in the church and in the public square, bringing the tradition to bear on the challenges of the contemporary world as they proclaim the gospel of Jesus Christ and carry out Jesus' ministry of healing and reconciliation.

 The curriculum implements our conviction that Christian leaders are best prepared through a disciplined engagement in worship and prayer, accompanied by a knowledge of the Christian tradition that is both critically examined and effectively related to the social and historical environment in which it is to be lived and proclaimed.
 The faculty at Southwest seeks to immerse their students in that tradition and at the same time provide them with the critical tools for evaluating its various expressions through the ages.
 Because Episcopalians have received their faith and way of life as members of the Anglican Communion of churches, Southwest seeks also to immerse students in this particular tradition and in so doing makes them aware both of the ecumenical significance of Anglicanism and of the rich diversity afforded them by membership in a world-wide communion of churches.